brianlam38/AWS-Certified-Security-Specialty/Chapter 4 - Infrastructure Security.md

 * Manual rotation is the only option
 * Create a new CMK -> update apps / key-alias to use the new CMK (be careful of old-key deletion)

-## EC2 and importing a Customer Managed Key Pair (for SSH access) - MAC USERS ONLY

-1. Generate a private-key using RSA 2048 bits:
-`$ openssl genpkey -algorithm RSA -out private_key.pem -pkeyopt rsa_keygen_bits:2048`

-2. Generate a public-key:
-`$ openssl rsa -pubout -in private_key.pem  -out public_key.pem`

-3. Change permissions of private-key:
-`$ chmod 400 private_key.pem`

-4. Go to EC2 -> Key Pairs -> Import a Key Pair -> choose your public-key.
-Now you can provision an EC2 instance and select your public-key.

-You CANNOT take your private/public-key pair and import it into KMS.
-You must follow the external Key Material import process to generate a CMK.

 ## Using KMS with EBS